 The indoor temperature increased 3 degrees Celsius throughout the cookout, from 25 degrees to 28 degrees.

-Before the cookout, ambient formaldehyde levels in the office were approximately 0.3 PID.
+Before the cookout, ambient formaldehyde in the office were approximately 0.3 PPM.
 We then closed the windows and turned up the temperature.
-As a result, PID rose as formaldehyde began to off-gas faster from the wooden furniture in our office.
+As a result, formaldehyde rose as formaldehyde began to off-gas faster from the wooden furniture in our office.

-Formaldehyde peaked at 0.8 PID, until the windows were opened, and the aircon was turned off.
-Thereafter, formaldehyde levels declined rapidly to 0.1 PID, which is a third of original ambient formaldehyde levels before the cookout.
+Formaldehyde peaked at 0.8 PPM, until the windows were opened, and the aircon was turned off.
+Thereafter, formaldehyde levels declined rapidly to 0.1 PPM, which is a third of original ambient formaldehyde levels before the cookout.

 Remove Formaldehyde With Carbon Filters